 Got it?
 Now you want to check out the pros and cons?
 Yes?
 So, let’s have it.

 Pros of Having a Sugar Glider

-1. They are nocturnal, so if you are going to work, you won’t have a problem caring about your pet in the day because they are going to sleep at that time.
+If you are going to work, you won’t have a problem caring about your pet in the day because they are going to sleep at that time.

 You can come home later and have a relationship with your pet when he awakes.